helenuria/go-crawler/README.md

 * Dominic Phan

 ## Usage Instructions
-Visit the application webpage [https://crater-211104.appspot.com][app] and fill out the form.
+Visit the application webpage [https://crater-211104.appspot.com][app] and fill out the form or click About (top right).
 ![Homepage](img/home.PNG)

 The URL needs to begin with `https://`.